clhedrick/kerberos/README.md

 ## radius-wrap

-This is designed to allowo Freeradius to support one-time passwords.
+This is designed to allow Freeradius to support one-time passwords.
 Freeradius supports Kerberos authentication, but it won't work with users who have one-time passwords.
 This small module is designed to be used with LD_PRELOAD.
 It interposes code around